Charlotte Mary Yonge: Life

-Her friends, and especially her poorer neighbours, knew both the strength and the winning charm of her character.
-Thus the late Archbishop Benson noted in his diary her "odd majesty and kindliness, which are very strong."

-But it is of course as a writer that Miss Yonge will be remembered.
-She had an inventive mind and a ready pen, and a bare list of the books written or edited by her would probably occupy nearly a whole column of The Times.
-She wrote chiefly for young people, especially young girls, and her books are the result not only of a strong ethical purpose, but also of her firm devotion to the High Church view of Christian doctrine and practice.

 Literary career

 Yonge began writing in 1848 and published in her long life about 160 works, chiefly novels.
 Her first commercial success, The Heir of Redclyffe (1853), provided the funding to put the schooner Southern Cross into service on behalf of George Selwyn.
 Similar charitable works were done with the profits from later novels.
 Yonge was also a founder and editor for 40 years of The Monthly Packet, a magazine founded in 1851, with a varied readership, but targeted at British Anglican girls, though in later years it turned to a somewhat wider readership).

 Among her other well-known works are Heartsease, and The Daisy Chain.
 A Book of Golden Deeds is a collection of true stories of courage and self-sacrifice.
 Other titles were Cameos from English History, Life of John Coleridge Patteson: Missionary Bishop of the Melanesian Islands, and Hannah More.
 Her History of Christian Names was described as "the first serious attempt at tackling the subject" and as the standard work on names in the preface to the first edition of Betty Withycombe's The Oxford Dictionary of English Christian Names (1944).

 Around 1859 Yonge created a literary group of younger girl cousins, to write essays and gain advice from Yonge on their writing.
 Together they created a private magazine, The Barnacle, which continued until about 1871.
 This was valuable as they may have belonged to the last generation of girls educated at home.
 Her goddaughter, Alice Mary Coleridge, contributed as "Gurgoyle" to the first issue, drawing the covers and contributing translations, articles and verses.

 Yonge's personal example and influence on her goddaughter Alice Mary Coleridge were formative in her zeal for women's education, leading indirectly to the foundation of Abbots Bromley School for Girls.

 After Yonge's death, her friend, assistant and collaborator, Christabel Coleridge, published the biographical Charlotte Mary Yonge: her Life and Letters (1903).